Gio0300/LoosePubSubAzure/README.md

 # Loosely coupled pub-sub on Azure

+The [publisher-subscriber pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) is all about decoupling systems.
+In this article we are going to explore how to implement a loosely coupled pub-sub architecture in Azure.
+Before we get into the technical stuff we need to visit the real-world distribution model that is the inspiration for this pattern.
+We will start by looking at an over-simplified example of how the pub-sub pattern works in the music industry.
+Then I will translate the real-world example into technical jargon.
+Next, I will put forward several arguments in favor of implementing the pub-sub pattern as loosely coupled components.
+Finally we'll close out by contemplating a possible implementation using Azure services.

+## Physical media distribution
+TODO: left off here, need to write an introduction to the bullet list below.
+Then a translation to EDA terminology.

+* A musician produces a musical album in a recording studio.
+* A record label manufactures and publishes the album.
+* A distributor ships the album through it's distribution channels to retailers.
+* Retailers have direct relationships with distributor to obtain the album.
+* Consumers purchase the album from retailers.

+The pattern works in the real world because regular folks like you and do not need to know how the album got the store.
+Our area of concern is simple.
+We care that our favorite artist recorded a fantastic album, in other words, we care about the art, and we care that it is conveniently available for purchase.

 Let's start with some definitions to make sure we have a shared understanding of the terms.
 In particular I am going to make a firm distinction between the terms producer and publisher as well as subscribers and consumers.
 These terms are often used interchangeably in high level system designs.
 But once we get into implementation details the distinction becomes necessary.